jonnonz1/nz-statute-book/acts/public/2025/parliament-act-2025.md

 This Act is the Parliament Act 2025.

 ### 2 Commencement
-(1) This Act comes into force on the day after Royal assent.
+(1) This Act comes into force on 13 November 2025.
-(2) However, the following sections come into force 6 months after Royal assent:
+(2) However, the following sections come into force on 12 May 2026:
   (a) sections 135 to 138 and 140:
   (b) Part 7.